Special Coverage

 “Many of you had to kick in overdrive,” Welbourne said.
 “You were the ones that were keeping the economy running, keeping everybody alive.
 But it was still tough.
 It’s like all the same constraints everybody else had, but you still had to make ends meet.
 And in many cases, companies turned to technology for a solution.
 You can just squeeze out a little bit more efficiency to get by with technology.
 AI is in the mix there, of course, as a way to optimize.”

 Welbourne added that trucking has become an early adopter of these technologies, contrary to historical trends.
-Samsara data shows 87% of operations leaders already use AI, with most planning to increase investment.
+Samsara data shows 87% of operations leaders already using AI plan to increase their investment.

 “One of the things we all like about trucking is that it is pretty simple,” said Rusty Kirby, senior director of transportation at Pilot.
 “The basics haven’t changed as much.
 You still need a well-qualified driver to transport the materials safely and efficiently over and over again.
 What’s changed is our ability to optimize around that very basic activity.
 For us, we have a pretty complex decision-making tree that goes into assigning work with commodities that change price throughout the day.”